sonniebailey/sonniebailey.github.io/about-content.md

 When you work with Fairhaven Wealth, you work with me – Sonnie Bailey.
 I don't have any employees and don't plan on employing anyone.

-In parts of this FAQ I have written this FAQ in the first person.
+Throughout this FAQ, I've written in the first person.
 However, all services provided by Fairhaven Wealth are provided via Fairhaven Ventures Ltd. I am the sole director and shareholder of this company.

 Later in this document I include more detailed information about my qualifications and professional background, and philosophies that inform my approach to working with Fairhaven Wealth's clients.

 ### What are your qualifications?

-I've met all the educational requirements necessary to be authorised to provide comprehensive financial advice.

-I also have a Bachelor of Laws (LLB), a Bachelor of Commerce (BCom) (economics and finance), a Masters of Entrepreneurship degree, a Diploma in Financial Planning, and a Graduate Certificate in Professional Coaching.
+I have a Bachelor of Laws (LLB), a Bachelor of Commerce (BCom) (economics and finance), a Masters of Entrepreneurship degree, a Diploma in Financial Planning, and a Graduate Certificate in Professional Coaching.

 As a lawyer I've provided trust and estate planning services to many clients.
 I've also worked for many years as a financial services lawyer, when worked with banks, insurance companies, managed funds, and many financial advice businesses.
 In this capacity I've reviewed thousands of advice files prepared by hundreds of advisers and spoken with dozens of advisers in depth about their business and advice processes.
+As a result of this, I saw excellent advice, and a lot of bad advice.
+This has informed how I provide advice and operate Fairhaven Wealth.

+I've met all the educational requirements necessary to be authorised to provide comprehensive financial advice.

 ### Have Fairhaven Wealth's clients been happy with the services historically?

 Yes.

-You can look at dozens of testimonials provided by dozens of clients [here](www.fairhavenwealth.co.nz/testimonials).

-The clients I've worked with have found me engaging, trustworthy, and able to communicate my advice in a way that is clear and tailored to them.
-I work with all clients in a spirit of candour, transparency, and good faith.
+The common feedback I get with clients is that they've found me engaging, trustworthy, and able to communicate in a way that is clear and tailored to them.
+I work with all clients in a spirit of candour, transparency, and good faith, and I believe this shows through in my interactions with them.

-### Are Fairhaven Wealth's services suitable for most people?

-No.

-Fairhaven Wealth provides a unique set of services.
-For some people, Fairhaven Wealth's services are ideal and could be one of the most valuable investments of time and money they've made.

-**For most people, Fairhaven Wealth's services are not suitable and not worth the price.**
+You can read dozens of testimonials [here](www.fairhavenwealth.co.nz/testimonials).

 ### What types of clients do you specialise in?
 What does your ideal client look like?

 Almost all of my clients to date have been "ideal" clients.
-They don't fit within a particular demographic.
-However, they seem to have three things in common
+They haven't traditionally fallen within a particular demographic, so much as a psychographic.
+They seem to have three things in common:

 - they're switched on;

 - they're engaged in their financial futures; and

 - they're nice.

-### Are there clients who aren't suitable for you?
+### When *aren't* Fairhaven Wealth's services suitable?

 Fairhaven Wealth's services aren't suitable for most people.
 For one thing, the price of Fairhaven Wealth's services are too high to justify for most households.

-I'll also note that Fairhaven Wealth is not suitable for for you if:
+Nor is Fairhaven Wealth not suitable if:

-* you are looking for definitive advice relating to one or more financial products (investment, insurance, or otherwise);
+* you want someone who will touch your money and implement their recommendations on your behalf;

-* you are wanting someone to prepare a detailed financial plan for you;
+* you're wanting someone to prepare a detailed financial plan for you;

 * you're not engaged with your finances and want to outsource your financial life to a third party;

 * you're having issues dealing with debt and making ends meet;

 * you want to work with an adviser who wears expensive suits and/or has their business name on the side of a CBD building;

 * you think it's possible to "beat the market"/"time the market" and want someone who thinks they can do this for you;

-* you want someone who will talk with certainty about what the future holds;
+* you want someone who will talk with certainty about what the future holds; or

-* you want someone who uses technical terminology (aka "jargon") at any opportunity; or
+* you want someone who uses technical terminology (aka "jargon") at any opportunity.
-* you want sympathy for supporting Donald Trump.
-I don't like that guy.

 Fairhaven Wealth doesn't provide budgeting services, mortgage broking services, insurance product advice, legal advice, or accounting and tax advice.